Anthony Scaramucci Joins Diamond Lake Minerals as Strategic Advisor

 About Diamond Lake Minerals, Inc.

-Founded in Utah in 1954 Diamond Lake Minerals, Inc. (OTC: DLMI) is a Multi-Strategy Operating Company that specializes in the development and support of digital assets and SEC-registered security tokens.
-Our goal is to responsibly innovate and develop valuable traditional businesses and successfully combine them with the future of money, and digital assets.
-Our mission is to bring back to the public markets timeless business principles that are focused on healthy sustainable growth, and strong earnings that generate yields combined in a modern digital world creating value for our stakeholders.
-DLMI is positioning itself as an industry-agnostic leader in the digital asset and security token space.
+Founded in Utah in 1954 Diamond Lake Minerals, Inc. (OTC: DLMI) is a Multi Strategy Operating Company that specializes in the development and support of digital assets and SEC-registered security tokens.
+Our goal is to responsibly innovate and develop valuable traditional businesses and successfully combine them with the future of money, digital assets.
+Our mission is to bring back to the public markets timeless business principles that are focused on healthy sustainable growth, strong earnings that generate yields combined in a modern digital world creating value for our stakeholders.
+DLMI is positioning itself as an industry agnostic leader in the digital asset and security token space.

 Safe Harbor Statement